Culpepper Island

-Culpepper Island is an uninhabited islet in the Atlantic Ocean located 30 meters off the coast of Barbados.
+Culpepper Island is an uninhabited islet in the Atlantic Ocean located 30 m off the coast of Barbados.

 Geography

-It is quite possible to wade out to Culpepper Island from the mainland during low tide as it is only about 30 meters away, but discretion must be used, as Culpepper is on the turbulent Atlantic Ocean side of Barbados.
+It is quite possible to wade out to Culpepper Island from the mainland during low tide as it is only about 30 m away, but discretion must be used, as Culpepper is on the turbulent Atlantic Ocean side of Barbados.
 Further, the rocky footing can also be dangerous to walk on.
 Visitors are well advised to bear in mind that the East Point Lighthouse at Ragged Point was built to save ships from the dangers of this same turbulent coastline and Cobblers Reef.

 Flora and fauna

 Culpepper Island is sparsely overgrown and uninhabited.
 It was claimed that peasants from Barbados once carried sheep to graze on the island, but this claim seems uncredible because neither the small size nor the very sparse vegetation makes the island attractive for this purpose.

 An adult pair of Barbados leaf-toed geckos, once presumed extinct, were discovered on the island in 2011.